-Each podcast episode will be live streamed on Facebook from the Facebook page of Photo Brigade (with just under 38,000+ followers) and the podcast will be available afterward on Adorama’s YouTube page (724,000+ followers) and on ASMP’s iTunes Page (brand new!)
+All episodes are on ASMP’s iTunes Page.
+The first several podcast episodes were additionally live streamed on Facebook from the Facebook page of Photo Brigade (with just under 38,000+ followers) and available afterward on Adorama’s YouTube page (724,000+ followers).

 Episode 1: Doug Menuez

 Tom and Luke chat with legendary photographer and director Doug Menuez about the business and technology of photography, his many years documenting the career of Steve Jobs, and what photographers can learn from tech entrepreneurs.
 Learn more about Doug and his work at https://menuez.com/about/.

 Episode 2: Alyssa Meadows

 Tom and Luke chat with Alyssa Meadows about the synergies between YPA and ASMP and the realities of being a young photographer in NYC.
 Alyssa is a freelance photographer that works to bring a client’s vision to life, and develops behind-the-scenes & promotional materials for films.
 Learn more about Alyssa and her work at http://www.ameadowsphoto.com/.

 Episode 3: Clay McBride

 Tom and Luke chat with Clay McBride about what he’s seeing as he lends a hand to the next generation of photographers through his work as a professor of photography at the Rochester Institute of Technology.
 Learn more about Clay and his work at http://www.claypatrickmcbride.com/.

 Episode 4: Advocacy Alert – Support the CASE Act